andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 **1.5 – After the Match**

 1\.5.1 – Either clan can post the result of a match, unless the other has already done so.
+Your result should be posted in the #vcod_cup board on Discord.

 1\.5.2 – Clans are expected to have proof of their match being played for one week after the score has been confirmed.